shesshan/CVIB/README.md

 Mingshan Chang, Min Yang, Qingshan Jiang, Ruifeng Xu. *Knowledge-Based Systems, 2024: 111302.*

-Please cite our paper and kindly give a star if you use this repo~
+Please cite our paper and kindly give a star if you use this repo.

 ## Requirements
 - Python 3.9.7